-Investment gains (losses) decreased to a loss during 2022 compared to a gain in 2021 primarily due to a \$2.4 million negative mark-to-market adjustment on equity securities held within our investment portfolio in 2022 as a result of negative equity market performance compared to a \$2.4 million positive mark-to-market adjustment on equity securities held within our investment portfolio in the comparable 2021 period.
+Investment gains (losses) decreased to a loss during 2022 compared to a gain in 2021 primarily due to a \$2.4 million negative mark-to-market adjustment on equity securities held within our investment portfolio in 2022 as a result of negative equity market performance compared to a \$2.4 million positive mark-to-market adjustment on equity securities held within our investment portfolio in the comparable 2021 period and a \$3.2 million decrease in realized investment gains from sales of fixed-maturity securities from 2021 to 2022.

 Other, net revenues increased in 2022 from 2021 primarily due to the timing of the acquisition of e-TeleQuote on July 1, 2021.
 A full year of marketing development revenue was included in the Senior Health segment in 2022 compared to only six months in 2021.
-Also contributing to the increase in Other, net revenues was an increase in fees received for access to POL, our primary sales force support tool, consistent with subscriber growth.
+Also contributing to the increase in other, net revenues was an increase in fees received for access to POL, our primary sales force support tool, consistent with subscriber growth.

 Total benefits and expenses.
-Total benefits and expenses increased in 2022 from 2021 primarily due to growth in the amortization of DAC as a result of lower year-over-year persistency in the Term Life Insurance segment's in-force book of business, as well as higher contract acquisitions costs in the Senior Health segment as a result of the acquisition of e-TeleQuote on July 1, 2021.
-Insurance and other operating expenses were also higher during 2022 due to growth in the business and higher costs associated with sales force leadership events, which included the biennial convention.
-These increases were partially offset by lower COVID-19 related claims experience in the Term Life Insurance segment, lower sales commissions in line with lower commissions and fees revenue in the Investment and Savings Products segment as discussed above and a lower non-cash goodwill impairment charge in the Senior Health segment.
-In addition, total benefits and expenses in 2021 was negatively impacted by a \$8.9 million loss on extinguishment of debt as a result of the accelerated repayment of senior notes issued in 2012 that were scheduled to mature in 2022.
+Total benefits and expenses increased in 2022 from 2021 primarily due to increased insurance expenses, benefits and claims, other operating expenses, amortization of DAC and contract acquisition costs in 2022.
+Benefits and claims and amortization of DAC increased primarily due to growth in our Term Life Insurance business.
+Insurance expenses and other operating expenses increased due to higher costs associated with sales force leadership events, which included one additional event than a typical year.
+Contract acquisition costs increased due to the acquisition of e-TeleQuote on July 1, 2021.
+These increases were partially offset by lower sales commissions in line with lower commissions and fees revenue in the Investment and Savings Products segment as discussed above, lower non-cash goodwill impairment charge in the Senior Health segment, and a nonrecurring loss on extinguishment of debt as a result of the 2021 accelerated repayment of senior notes issued in 2012 that were scheduled to mature in 2022.

 Income taxes.
-Our effective income tax rate for 2022 was 25.5% compared to 27.2% in 2021.
-The decrease in the effective tax rate in 2022 was driven by a smaller non-cash goodwill impairment charge that is not deductible for income tax purposes, state income tax benefits at e-TeleQuote and revaluation of Canadian deferred tax assets as a result of a Canadian statutory rate increase.
+Our effective income tax rate for 2022 was 24.7% compared to 26.0% in 2021.
+The decrease in the effective tax rate in 2022 was driven by a smaller non-cash goodwill impairment charge that is not deductible for income tax purposes, state income tax benefits at e-TeleQuote and revaluation of Canadian deferred tax assets as a result of a Canadian statutory tax rate increase.